Reporting year 2024

 Special educational needs (SEN)

 The percentage of children registered for the 15-hour and 30-hour entitlements who have SEN has increased across all age groups, with the latest figures being the highest in each series.
-These findings are consistent with the most recent Special educational needs in England statistics, which show a trend of increases in recent years.
+These findings are consistent with the most recent Special educational needs in England statistics, which show an upward trend in recent years.

-SEN was twice as common amongst 3 and 4-year-olds registered for the 15-hour entitlement than the 30-hour entitlement (8% compared with 4%).
-This reflects that children with SEN are less likely to be registered for the 30-hour entitlement than those without SEN.
+SEN was about twice as common amongst 3 and 4-year-olds registered for the 15-hour entitlement than the 30-hour entitlement (8.9% compared with 4.5%).

 Ethnicity

-Where ethnicity was known, 17% of 3 and 4-year-olds registered for the 30-hour entitlement were from an ethnic minority (excluding White minorities) background, lower than the 28% of 3 and 4-year-olds registered for the 15-hour entitlement.
-In comparison, 30% of 2-year-olds registered for the 15-hour entitlement were from an ethnic minority background.
+Where ethnicity was known, 18% of 3 and 4-year-olds registered for the 30-hour entitlement were from an ethnic minority (excluding White minorities) background, lower than the 29% registered for the 15-hour entitlement.
+In comparison, 31% of 2-year-olds registered for the 15-hour entitlement were from an ethnic minority background.

-Across all entitlements, the percentage registered for them from an ethnic minority background in 2023 was the highest in each series.
+Across all entitlements, the percentage registered for them from an ethnic minority background in 2024 was the highest in the series.

 Type and quality of provider

-Of the 3 and 4-year-olds registered for the 30-hour entitlement, the percentage accessing it in a state-funded school (including nurseries) has increased from 18% at its introduction in 2018 to 24% in 2023.
+Of the 3 and 4-year-olds registered for the 30-hour entitlement, the percentage accessing it in a state-funded school (including nurseries) has increased each year from 18% at its introduction in 2018 to 25% in 2024.

 Number of providers

-The figures in the ‘Main providers’ section are based on all providers delivering funded entitlements where at least one child was registered for all their entitlement or the majority of their entitlement if it was split across multiple providers.
+The figures in the ‘main provider’ section are based on all providers delivering funded entitlements where at least one child was registered for all their entitlement or the majority of their entitlement if it was split across multiple providers.

-The figures in the ‘All PVI providers’ section are based on private, voluntary and independent providers (including childminders) delivering funded entitlements where at least one child was registered for all their entitlement or any proportion of their entitlement if it was split across multiple providers.
-This data is included for the first time in this release.
+The figures in the ‘all PVI providers’ section are based on private, voluntary and independent providers (including childminders) delivering funded entitlements where at least one child was registered for all their entitlement or any proportion of their entitlement if it was split across multiple providers.
 For more information see the methodology page.

-Therefore, the ‘Main providers’ section excludes providers where no children accessed the majority of their entitlement at that provider, whereas the ‘all PVI providers’ section includes these providers.
-The difference between these figures is 500 or 2%.
+Therefore, the ‘main provider’ section excludes providers where no children accessed the majority of their entitlement at that provider, whereas the ‘all PVI providers’ section includes these providers.
+The difference between these figures is 400 or 1% for providers delivering the 15-hour entitlement and 500 or 2% for providers delivering the 30-hour entitlement.

 Main providers